lgersman/pnpmkambrium/packages/npm/core/README.md

 # Usage

-Calling `pnpm kambrium-make` will show the available targets
+Calling `make` will show the available targets

 ## Configuration